Hadine Joffe, MD MSc

 Doruntina Fida graduated from Princeton University in 2021 with a degree in Anthropology and a minor in Global Health and Health Policy.
 In May of 2023, she graduated from the University of North Carolina – Chapel Hill with a master’s degree in public health.
 During her time at UNC-CH, she was a research coordinator for the Department of Pediatrics within UNC’s School of Medicine, where she helped to coordinate a training for pediatric residents on pregnancy options counseling.
 Additionally, she worked with CLOUDi at UNC Hospitals to develop and implement a standardized training protocol for screening and referring prenatal patients with (or at risk for) substance use disorders.
 Doruntina grew up in Brooklyn, NY, and enjoys exploring local coffee shops in the Boston area, baking, and ballet.
 She plans to pursue a career in medicine in the future.

-Hannah Kim, BA – Clinical Research Coordinator
+Hannah Kim, BA, MS – Clinical Research Coordinator

 Hannah Kim graduated from Dartmouth College in June 2023 with a BA in Biomedical Engineering and Music.
 At Dartmouth, she was involved in protein engineering research, the Eichler Fellowship for Health Care Leaders, and the Dartmouth Symphony Orchestra as a cellist.
 She also interned at the Aging Resources Center at DHMC, creating and teaching a class about music.
 In her free time, she enjoys photography, cooking, and attending art museums.
 She aims to pursue a career in medicine with a particular interest in the intersection of healthcare and the humanities.